 Emanating from its headquarters in Kanana Fou, American Samoa, much of what the CCCAS does focuses on supporting the ministry of her member congregations, as well as the spiritual needs of the Samoan Christian community, both locally and aboard.
 Education, public ministry, church development, church planting, and ministry resources, are some of the areas that the CCCAS focuses on locally.
 Globally, the CCCAS works closely with her mission partners to ensure that her work as a Christian Church reaches the ‘ends of the earth’.

 In the area of public ministry, the CCCAS established two public ministries to serve the general public of American Samoa: the LBJ Hospital chaplaincy and the TCF Prison chaplaincy.
-Both ministries are led by full-time ministers who work around the clock in providing pastoral services to those in need at the LBJ Hospital in Fagaalu, and those at the TCF Prison in Tafuna.
-At the moment, the CCCAS is working to upgrade the infrastructure of both ministries and are looking at different methods to improve the pastoral services that are being offered to the general public.
+Both ministries are led by full-time ministers who work around the clock in providing pastoral services to those in need at both the LBJ Hospital in Fagaalu and the TCF Prison in Tafuna.
+At the moment, the CCCAS is looking into other ways to help improve the pastoral services being offered to the general public of American Samoa.

 In the area of church planting and development, the CCCAS currently ministers to 10 different Mission Congregations, all of which are located in the United States.
 These mission congregations are made up of Samoan communities, mostly those who serve in the U.S. military, that live far away from an available CCCAS member congregation.
 As a result, they request the CCCAS for a missionary to help begin their own congregation in the area in which they live.
 These mission congregations are located in Hilo, HI; Antioch, CA; Spokane, WA; Fayetteville, NC; El Paso, TX; Lawton, OK; Clarksville TN; Fort Knox, KY; Junction City, KS; and the DC, Maryland, and Virginia (DMV) metropolitan area.